JonathanBallard/X4_RKI-ShipSpecialization/README.md

 <div style="width: 80%; color: white; background-color: #4c4d4c; font-weight: bold; padding: 12px 12px; margin: 30px,0px,15px,0px;"><font size="4">Legal:  </font></div>

-If anyone wishes to modify any portion of this mod, they may do so, so long as they credit my work, the work of others, and the special thanks, where it's appropriate.
+If anyone wishes to modify any portion of this mod, they may do so, so long as they credit my work, and the work of others, where appropriate.
 I will include the people to credit directly below this heading.

 <div style="width: 80%; color: white; background-color: #4c4d4c; font-weight: bold; padding: 12px 12px; margin: 30px,0px,15px,0px;"><font size="4">Credits:  </font></div>

 Tax/Jonathan Ballard - Ravenknight Industries (RKI) Mods
 _Thank you for being me.
-It's a dead-end job, and there's not a lot of perks, but somebody has to do it..._
+It's a dead-end job, and there's not a lot of perks - but somebody has to do it..._

 <div style="width: 80%; color: white; background-color: #4c4d4c; font-weight: bold; padding: 12px 12px; margin: 30px,0px,15px,0px;"><font size="4">Special Thanks To:  </font></div>